 Aim: The study is aimed at examining of action of iron, DOX, and their complex on the

-mitochondrial permeability transition pore (MPTP) opening and detecting of possible protectors of
+Mitochondrial Permeability Transition Pore (MPTP) opening and detecting of possible protectors

-membrane damage.
-The mitochondrial permeability transition pore (MPTP) is considered as a common
+by membrane damage.
+The Mitochondrial Permeability Transition Pore (MPTP) is considered

-pathway leading to the development of apoptosis, necrosis, and, possibly, ferroptosis.
-The influence
+as a common pathway leading to the development of apoptosis, necrosis, and, possibly, ferroptosis.

 Objective: The study was conducted on isolated liver and heart mitochondria.
 MPTP and succinate-